alinabuzachis/ocp.cluster-setup/README.md

 Requirements
 ------------

-Boto and any software required to run Ansible AWS cloud modules.
+Boto3 and any software required to run Ansible AWS cloud modules.

 An offline access token found at https://cloud.redhat.com/openshift/token (login required), and according to the documentation found in the OCP [install guide](https://cloud.redhat.com/openshift/install).